finn-nichols-cpu/DBi-Page/README.md

-This is a webpage put together by Finn and Benji not gus.
+This is a webpage put together by Finn and Benji (gus decided not to help)

-Talk overhat you're gonna commit with the other before committing
+Talk over what you're gonna commit with the other before committing